p-nerd/chirper/README.md

-Microblogging platform created to experiment with and explore various technologies.
+Micro blogging platform created to experiment with and explore various technologies.